robotsWhoFeelLove/onefish-twofish/README.md

 Does not modify the original Array field.
 Takes 4 isArguments:

--1: arr | The Original Array
+    2. filterArr | An Array of values to be filtered out.
--2: filterArr | An Array of values to be filtered out.
+    1. arr       | The Original Array
--3: field | The name of the field within the object.
+    3. field     | The name of the field within the object.
--4: newField | The name of the new field that those values will be split out to.
+    4. newField  | The name of the new field that those values will be split out to.
 If blank the field will be titled the name of the original field + "\_copy"

 **EX:**